MilesLitteral/wraylib3d/README.md

             At some point, it will have a full Front-End Interface to create Widgets in Window with scriptable UIs
-            WRayLib uses Protea Audio and therefore can use OGGs and WAVs, there is an interest in maybe making an Audio System to go along with it.
+            WRayLib uses Protea Audio and therefore can use OGGs and WAVs, there is an interest in maybe making an Audio System to go along with it built with SDL2.

             When this exists fully, SDL2 will handle Input, Audio, Windowing, and Widgets therefore separating concerns in terms of which modules handle what, its currently a bit of a mess